kalekarnn/jwt-authentication-autherization-springboot/README.md

     NOTE : Spring adds "ROLE_" here before role match.
            Hence in DB your roles should start with ROLE_ if you are using this.

+           the order of these antMatchers is important. it should be from more specific to less specific. eg.
+                http
+                    .antMatchers("/users/sign-up").permitAll()
+                    .antMatchers("/users/**").hasRole("ADMIN")

 Method level :